Varietal mix

 Presentation of the estate

-An 1855 Classified Growth, Château Clerc Milon is in a unique location in Pauillac.
-Bordering two Classified First Growths, it has 41 hectares (100 acres) of vines in a single sweep, mostly on the beautiful Mousset outcrop overlooking the Gironde.
-The estuary and its sea breezes moderate temperature variations while the geological formation encourages natural drainage and optimises the vines’ exposure to the sun.
-The soil comprises deep, sandy gravel over a clay-limestone base which crops out in the eastern part of the estate.
-The vineyard’s slopes and proximity to the Gironde estuary create a unique topography and microclimate.
+An 1855 Classified Growth, Château Clerc Milon is located in Pauillac.
+Bordering two First Classified Growths, it has 41 hectares (101 acres) of vines in a single sweep, mostly on the beautiful Mousset outcrop overlooking the Gironde estuary.
+The vineyard’s slopes and proximity to the estuary create a unique topography and microclimate.

 Pastourelle de Clerc Milon is the estate’s second wine, in which Merlot predominates.